DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 6.md

 ### Clarify Objective

 To measure the capacitance of a capacitor.
-The capacitance
+The capacitance is the ratio of the charge in an electric in an

 ### Explore tools
 | Tools              | Physical Parameters   | Resolution    | Range                                                           | Usage                                                                                                         | Uncertainty |